valancej/documentation/_basic/continuous-integration/browser-testing.md

 ## SlimerJS

-[SlimerJS](https://slimerjs.org) 0.9.5 is installed by default and available in the PATH.

-To install the latest SlimerJS version install a compatible Firefox version (53.0 to 59.0) and add the following command to your build steps:
+To install the latest [SlimerJS](https://slimerjs.org) version install a compatible Firefox version (53.0 to 59.0) and add the following command to your build steps:

 ```
 npm install slimerjs